M-hossameldine/M-hossameldine/README.md

 I like making things and transforming messy parts to be neat as a new pin!

-I'm a hybrid; a web developer, a calligrapher, and a painter.
+I'm a hybrid; web developer, calligrapher, and painter.
 Most likely, you have guessed it right.
 I'm into client-side more than the other side of the lake.

 Through the past year, I've been working on the technicalities of the _MERN stack_, but for the upcoming months I will draw my focus on: